Recent UMass graduate selected for NCAA Division I post

-The Minutewomen were one of the most talented and successful teams in NCAA Division I field hockey during the 2013 season.
-UMass held a 19-5 record after reaching the NCAA Tournament Quarterfinals, its most wins in a single season since the 2000 squad captured 19, and won its second straight Atlantic 10 Championship to earn the berth in the national postseason.
+UMass had one of their most successful campaigns in program history during 2013.
+The Maroon and White finished 19-5 overall and reached the NCAA Tournament Quarterfinals as it recorded its most wins in a single season since the 2000 squad also captured 19.
+Under Tagliente's tutelage, Massachusetts claimed its second straight Atlantic 10 Tournament Championship to earn the berth into the national postseason.

-Despite graduating nearly 70 percent of its scoring from a year ago, the Minutewomen still led the Atlantic 10 in offense with 3.38 goals per game, spearheaded by A-10 Offensive Player of the Year Brooke Sabia.
-In addition to Sabia being named the top attacking player in the conference, Lauren Allymohamed took home the Atlantic 10 Defensive Player of the Year laurel for the second straight season while Charlotte Verelst was named the top rookie.
+Despite graduating nearly 70 percent of its scoring from 2012, the Minutewomen still led the Atlantic 10 in offense during 2013 with 3.38 goals per game, spearheaded by A-10 Offensive Player of the Year Brooke Sabia.
+In addition to Sabia being named the top attacking player in the conference, Allymohamed took home the Atlantic 10 Defensive Player of the Year laurel for the second straight season while Charlotte Verelst was named the best rookie.

-With Tagliente's abilities, the Minutewomen returned to the NCAA Tournament during her second year as head coach as the squad earned a 15-9 overall record and 6-1 conference mark while securing a 10-game win streak.
-Due to Tagliente's offensive knowledge of the game, UMass tallied 2.96 goals per contest during its most recent campaign, a +1.4 margin from the 2011 output.
-The Minutewomen matched its offensive success in the defensive zone, only allowing 1.75 tallies to each opponent on average after giving up 2.06 per game the season before.
+Tagliente, a member of the NCAA Division I Field Hockey Committee, returned the Minutewomen to the NCAA Tournament during her second year as head coach, when the squad earned a 15-9 overall record and 6-1 conference mark while securing a 10-game win streak in 2012.
+Through Tagliente's offensive knowledge of the game, UMass tallied 2.96 goals per contest, a +1.4 margin from the 2011 output.
+The Minutewomen matched their offensive success in the defensive zone, only allowing 1.75 tallies to each opponent on average after giving up 2.06 per game the season before.

-During the 2012 campaign, a 2-1 come-from-behind win over No. 1 nationally-ranked Syracuse started the 10-game win streak while the Minutewomen added a 5-0 victory against #16 Richmond in the Atlantic 10 Tournament Title Game and a 2-1 decision in overtime vs. Rider during the NCAA Tournament Play-In contest to complete the span.
-Senior defender Thando Zono was named NFHCA First Team All-America following the season while sophomore defender Lauren Allymohamed secured the fourth consecutive A-10 Defensive Player of the Year laurel for the program.
-In total, Tagliente developed six All-Atlantic 10 Conference award winners, four all-region honorees and two NFHCA Division-I Senior Game participants during her second year in Amherst.
+During the 2012 campaign, a 2-1 come-from-behind win over No. 1 nationally-ranked Syracuse sparked a 10-game win streak for the Minutewomen that culminated in a 5-0 victory against No. 16 Richmond in the Atlantic 10 Tournament Title Game and a 2-1 decision in overtime vs. Rider during the NCAA Tournament Play-In contest.
+Thando Zono was named NFHCA First Team All-America following the season while Allymohamed secured the fourth consecutive A-10 Defensive Player of the Year laurel for the program.
+In total, Tagliente developed six All-Atlantic 10 Conference award winners, four all-region honorees and two NFHCA Division-I Senior Game participants in her second year in Amherst.

 During her inaugural season with the Minutewomen, Tagliente led UMass to a 5-1 record in Atlantic 10 play to secure a tie for the 2011 A-10 Regular Season Championship before advancing the team to the semifinal round of the conference tournament.
-Additionally, Tagliente produced two NFCHA Division-I Northeast All-Region athletes in Alesha Widdall and Kim Young.
-Nine Minutewomen were also named to the A-10 Conference Commissioner's Honor Roll for the fall 2011 semester to highlight the academic success of the program.
+Additionally, Tagliente produced two NFCHA Division-I Northeast All-Region athletes in current United States Field Hockey National Team competitor Alesha Widdall and Kim Young.
+Nine Minutewomen were named to the A-10 Conference Commissioner's Honor Roll for the fall 2011 semester to highlight the academic success of the program.

 Tagliente revitalized the Wildcats offense in her two years at Northwestern.
 Her first year in Evanston, Ill., as Tracey Fuchs' top assistant was a huge success as the Wildcats posted their highest wins total (12) since the 1995 campaign.
 Tagliente mentored an NU offense that improved from an average per-game scoring margin of -1.1 in 2008 to +1.15 in 2009, an ability to create a quick turnaround she would later use to benefit the Minutewomen.